Conservation Leadership Corps

 Training will be provided by natural resource professionals in public, non-profit, and private sectors.
 Through the integration of presentations, case studies, and collaborative activities, students will increase their knowledge of conservation policy and build skills in leadership and advocacy.
 Students will work together during the program to brainstorm solutions and engage their peers.
 Participants will also have the opportunity to network with today's leaders in conservation and expand their involvement upon completion of the program.
 Such interactions will be valuable to participants in relation to school success, future career aspirations, and involvement in organizations.

-Students will increase their knowledge of conservation policy and build skills in leadership and advocacy.
+Students will increase their knowledge of conservation policy and build skills in leadership and advocacy in forestry uses, coastal restoration, wind energy, and carbon sequestration.

 Program Schedule